Niles Marsh: Nightclub Appearances

-By the mid-1930s, vaudeville was effectively dead, so Marsh turned instead to the booming nightclub industry, which had burgeoned following the end of Prohibition.
+By the mid-1930s, vaudeville was effectively dead, so Marsh turned to the booming nightclub industry, which had burgeoned following the end of Prohibition.
 In 1935, he headlined the gala floor show at the Blue Ribbon Night Club in Albuquerque, New Mexico, where he was described as "America's foremost female impersonator, presenting his famous impressions in dazzling gowns."
-During a subsequent nightclub appearance, Marsh was seen by Mrs. Eve Finocchio, wife of the proprietor of a new drag nightclub in San Francisco, which had just opened in June 1936.
+During a subsequent nightclub appearance, Marsh was seen by Mrs. Eve Finocchio, wife of the proprietor of a new drag nightclub Finocchio's Club in San Francisco, which had recently opened in June 1936.
 Marsh was soon signed as a regular performer at Finnochio's and remained "one of the highlights of the show" for at least the next eight years.

 During this period, Marsh also appeared in other nightclubs around the country.
 In August 1942, billed as "vaudeville's greatest satirical artist," he headlined Karyl Norman's All American Male Revue at the Castle Farms Night Club in Lima, Ohio.